 So, these oils work in tandem with hydrating products to improve and enhance moisture levels in the skin.

-How To Use Facial Oils
+How To Use Oils for the Face

 Because facial oils are, well, oily, they will make an occlusive barrier across the the surface layers of the skin.
 This barrier helps seal in moisture, but it can also seal out other skin care products.
 So, facial oils should be among the last skin care product you apply to the skin.